USAR Reclassification Program

 - A verifying statement that the Soldier does not have derogatory information in Official Military Personnel Files.

 d.
-Be successfully rated in a Leadership position with a majority of “Among the Best” evaluations and “Successful” ratings.
-Include most recent Non-Commissioned Officer Evaluation Report (NCOER) (no more than four) in you board file packet.
+Be successfully rated with a majority of “Among the Best” evaluations and “Successful” ratings.
+Include most recent Non-Commissioned Officer Evaluation Report (NCOER) (no more than four) in the board file packet.

 e.
 If applicable, an official copy of college transcript(s) or a diploma from an accredited institution.